 Conservatism Principle Example #1

-The answer is XYZ Ltd. may win or it may not win the amount it is expecting by winning the settlement.
-Since a large winning settlement amount may lead to complexities in financial statements and also mislead the users, this gain is not recorded in the books.
-Again taking the same example if ABC Ltd. expects to lose the suit then they must record the losses in the footnotes of the financial statements.
-This will be the most conservative approach because the users will want to be aware of the company will have to pay out a large sum for settlement in the coming days.
+XYZ Ltd. may win, or it may not win the amount it is expecting by winning the settlement.
+Since a sizable winning settlement amount may lead to complexities in financial statements and mislead users, this gain is not recorded in the books.
+Again taking the same example, if ABC Ltd. expects to lose the suit, it must record the losses in the footnotes of the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+It will be the most conservative approach because the users will want to know that the company will have to pay out a large sum for settlement in the coming days.

 Conservatism Principle Example #2

 Suppose an asset owned by an entity like inventory was bought for $120 but can now be bought for $50.
-Then the company must immediately write down the value of the asset to $50 i.e. the lower of the cost of market.
-But if the inventory was bought for $120 and now will cost the company $150, it must still be shown as $120 on the books.
+Then the company must immediately write downWrite DownWhen the carrying value (purchase price – accumulated depreciation) of an asset exceeds its fair value, it is referred to as a write down. the value of the asset to $50, i.e., the lower the market cost.
+But if the inventory was bought for $120 and now costs the company $150, it must still be shown as $120 on the books.
 The gain is only recorded when the inventory or the asset is sold.

 Impact of Conservatism Principle on Financial Statements

-Conservatism principle of accounting states that the accountants must choose the most conservative outcome when two outcomes are available to them.
-The main logic behind this principle of conservatism is that when two reasonable possibilities for recording a transaction are available one must error on the conservative side.
-This means one has to record uncertain losses while staying away from recording uncertain gains.
-So when the conservatism principle of accounting is followed lower asset amount is recorded on the balance sheet lower net income is recorded on the income statement.
-So, adhering to this principle results in lower profits being recorded in the statements.
+The conservatism principle of accounting states that the accountants must choose the most conservative outcome when two outcomes are available.
+The main logic behind this principle of conservatism is that when two reasonable possibilities for recording a transaction are available, one must err on the conservative side.
+It means one has to record uncertain losses while staying away from recording uncertain gains.
+So when the conservatism principle of accounting is followed, a lower asset amount is recorded on the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., and lower net income is recorded on the income statement.
+So, adhering to this principle will record lower profits in the statements.

-Why Follow Principle of Conservatism?
+Why Follow the Principle of Conservatism?

 The concept of conservatism is also known as the concept of prudence.